ncats/mawa-training-materials/session_1/session_1.md

 ![assigned_phenotypes_sample](reduced/assigned_phenotypes_sample.png)

+Note that often the "raw" (instead of already-"thresholded") intensities will be used for phenotyping and downstream analysis, so there is often no need to complete step 6.

 Finally, in section "7️⃣ Save the dataframe to the `input` directory (optional)", you can save the unified dataset to the input files available to MAWA by entering a descriptive basename in the text box and pressing the "Save dataframe to CSV" button:

 ![save_dataframe_to_csv](reduced/save_dataframe_to_csv.png)